nsbgn/dotfiles/README.md

 My constraints:

--   A clean, minimalistic theme, using mellow, cozy colours so as to avoid looking clinical.
+-   A clean, minimalistic theme, using mellow, cozy colours (such as saffron, brown, terracotta, olive, khaki, rust, charcoal) so as to avoid looking clinical.
 Easy on the eyes without a compositor.

 -   Prefer small, composable applications that do one thing well.
 Rely on standard repositories as much as possible (but don't avoid building from